Those kid moments that don't make sense?

 Designed for real life.

 Start with mornings.
-Start with meltdowns.
+Start with transitions.
 Start with school.
 The framework is underneath all of it.
 You'll pick it up as you go.

 A family in their living room with parents watching their kids' brain and bodies work